CuteThalia/Flare-Collection/README.md

 - `make:flare-play-music` : Makes the Flare Play Music on Region Touch script.
 - `make:flare-game-over-event`: Makes the Flare Game Over Event script.
 - `make:flare-laws-for-map`: Makes the Flare Laws For Map script.
+- `make:flare-remove-troop-from-region`: Makes the Flare Remove Troop From Region script.

 All scripts are compiled to the `dist/` directory.
 Each script contains a README to explain some more of how to use said script.